Threadstone-Wiki/Threadstone-Wiki/pages/async-line.md

 - creating player heads
 - obtaining bedrock items by silk touch mining bedrock created through [hashmap word tearing](word-tearing.md#hashmap-word-tearing)

+For a complete overview of all blocks, items and entities which can be obtained see [here](unobtainables.md).

 # Side Effects

 ## Disabled Packets